AverageHelper/AverageHelper/README.md

 - [node-project-template](https://git.average.name/AverageHelper/node-project-template) - Boilerplate for a NodeJS project in strict TypeScript.
 - [meta-comments](https://git.average.name/AverageHelper/meta-comments) - A VS Code extension for highlighting MARK comments, a la Xcode.

-See [other mirrored repositories](https://github.com/AverageHelper?tab=repositories&q=topic%3Amirror) here on GitHub.
+See [other repositories](https://github.com/AverageHelper?tab=repositories&q=topic%3Amirror) that I mirror here on GitHub, and the rest at [git.average.name](https://git.average.name/AverageHelper).

-## I'm moving from GitHub

-Will explain why [on my blog](https://blog.average.name) soon-ish.
-For now, see [git.average.name](https://git.average.name) for my recent work.